 This post may contain affiliate links.
 If you make a purchase through an affiliate link, I will earn a commission at no extra cost to you.
 Thanks for your support.

 Want to find out the most fun things to do in Auckland to best experience this underrated and gorgeous city?
-Well, I put together a detailed list of twenty-four different things to do in Auckland to help you really experience the diversity and beauty of New Zealand’s largest city.
+Well, I put together a detailed list of twenty-five different things to do in Auckland to help you really experience the diversity and beauty of New Zealand’s largest city.
 Enjoy!

 Poor old Auckland gets a bad rap.

 Unfortunately, this is mainly from New Zealanders who didn’t grow up here.
-Or from people that haven’t spent much time in Auckland (or haven’t visited at all) that listen to New Zealanders who didn’t grow up here, and take their word for it.
+Or from people that haven’t spent much time in Auckland (or haven’t visited at all) that listen to New Zealanders who didn’t grow up there, and take their word for it.

 It’s a shame really.